 Letting your work carry over into your personal life can take a huge toll on your mental health as well as your relationships.
 How can you be a good parent, partner, or friend when you are always thinking and talking about work?
 You have to be able to comfortably find the duplicity in being a working professional and a human with a personal life.

 Luckily, there are some simple ways to find and maintain a good balance between your work life and your personal life.
-Here are some tips that will hopefully help you find this balance:
+Here are some tips that will hopefully help you find this wheel of life balance:

 1. Be Vocal About Your Needs